pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

     kubectl edit tc demo2 -n test2
     ```

-    Modify `spec.tikv.serviceAccount` to `tidb-backup-manager`.
-After TiKV Pod is restarted, check whether the `serviceAccountName` of TiKV Pod has changed.
+    Modify the value of `spec.tikv.serviceAccount` to `tidb-backup-manager`.
+After the TiKV Pod is restarted, check whether the `serviceAccountName` of the TiKV Pod has changed.

     > **Note:**
     >
     > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 4.

-## Restore process
+## Restoration process

-+ If you grant permissions by importing accessKey and secretKey, create the `Restore` CR, and restore cluster data as described below:
++ If you grant permissions by importing AccessKey and SecretKey, create the `Restore` CR, and restore cluster data as described below:

     {{< copyable "shell-regular" >}}